ActivityInfo as your Monitoring and Evaluation software

 The Trainings monitoring database template can be used to manage data related to training sessions and you can use it to practice with survey data.
 The database includes two reference forms where you can add the Trainings and the Training Institutions where trainings are conducted.
 It also contains three data collection forms; one for measuring the beneficiary outreach and collecting the participants list, one for a post training evaluation survey and one for creating an inventory of all the qualitative material related to the training.
 It also includes three user roles which you can adjust to your needs: Administrator, Trainer and Donor.
 You can add more roles, if needed.

 Learn more about this template

-In ActivityInfo, the Blank Database template is ideal when you don’t need to work with multiple organizations and advanced team structures for Monitoring and Evaluation reporting.
+In ActivityInfo, the Blank database template is ideal when you want to start a database from scratch and you don’t need to work with multiple organizations and advanced team structures for Monitoring and Evaluation reporting.
 It comes with three different Roles; Administrator, Data Entry and Read only.
 These Roles define the kind of permissions your team members have in the resource where you invite them.

 You can watch the following tutorial to quickly get started with this template and invite some users.

 You can also follow the step-by-step guidelines for setting up this database.